Reunion Neuroscience

 Funding Round in 2020

-Trishula Therapeutics is a privately held company focused on developing innovative cancer immunotherapies, specifically TTX-030, a first-in-class anti-CD39 antibody created in collaboration with AbbVie.
-TTX-030 works by inhibiting the enzyme CD39, which is responsible for converting ATP to AMP, thereby preventing the formation of immune-suppressive extracellular adenosine in the tumor microenvironment.
-This mechanism helps sustain high levels of immune-activating extracellular ATP, which is crucial for stimulating dendritic and myeloid-derived cells essential for both innate and adaptive immune responses.
-Currently, TTX-030 is being evaluated in phase 1/1b clinical trials as a standalone treatment and in combination with an anti-PD-1 agent and standard chemotherapy for adults with advanced cancer.
+Trishula Therapeutics is a privately held biotechnology company focused on developing innovative cancer immunotherapies.
+The company's lead product, TTX-030, is a first-in-class anti-CD39 antibody developed in collaboration with AbbVie.
+TTX-030 works by inhibiting CD39, an enzyme that converts ATP to AMP, thereby preventing the formation of immune-suppressive extracellular adenosine in the tumor microenvironment.
+This mechanism helps maintain elevated levels of immune-activating extracellular ATP, which is essential for stimulating dendritic and myeloid-derived cells involved in both innate and adaptive immunity.
+Currently, TTX-030 is undergoing phase 1/1b clinical trials as a monotherapy and in combination with anti-PD-1 agents and standard chemotherapy for adults with advanced cancer, aiming to enhance anti-tumor immune responses and improve treatment outcomes for cancer patients.

 Dyne Therapeutics